Friday, January 29, 2021

 But they have only the barest of majorities in the US senate.
 With 50 seats, a party-line vote would require Democrats to receive a tie-breaking vote from Democratic Vice President Kamala Harris.

 The Dream Act would easily pass in the house, but the bill would have difficulty clearing the 60-vote threshold that it would need to bypass a Republican filibuster in the senate.
-That closely mirror the situation in 2010, when the DREAM Act was the closest it has ever been to passage.

 However, Democrats could vote to eliminate the filibuster by a simple majority vote.